Robinhood75t/Smart-Electric-Pole-Anomaly-detection-System-SEPADS-/README.md

 This system aims to detect these issues in real-time and improve reliability.

 ### Final Note
-This project demonstrates how IoT + Backend + Data Processing can be combined to build a scalable and intelligent monitoring solution.
+This project demonstrates how IoT + Backend + Data Processing can be combined to build a scalable and intelligent monitoring.